jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/config-image-registry.md

     ```sh
     oc delete project validate-s2i
     ```

 Congratulations the deployment is complete!
+You have created a platform for the client project team to work on, the application modernization journey can start.